position

 5. How large should an ingate be relative to the runner?

-6. Can simulation replace shop trials?
+6. Can casting simulation replace actual shop trials?

-7. Are ceramic foam filters always necessary?
+7. Are ceramic foam filters always necessary in gating?

-8. How do gating choices affect yield?
+8. How do gating choices affect casting yield?

 9. What is a spin trap and when should I use it?